desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

    Names;

-4. check (separately by record type) that all record sets retrieved in Steps 2 (if present) and 3 have equal contents;
+4. check (separately by record type) that all record sets retrieved in Steps 2 and 3 have equal contents;

 [ This level of rigor is needed for various reasons, including that it prevents one operator from screwing up the zone in a multi-homed